 The love and care this grower puts into every leaf she picks and hand finishes shows through brightly in each sip.
 From the deep camphor wood notes, to the assertive 茶气 (chaqi/tea energy) and the extraordinarily clean finish.
 How clean?
 Check out laboratory analysis below.
-Note a trace of anything you don't want in a tea.
-6 years of temperature and humidity controlled aging have, however, pushed the camphor wood flavor and fragrance onto center stage and beautifully oxidized out the excess bitterness.Shan is one of our all time favorite growers.
+Note a trace of anything you don't want in a tea and years of temperature and humidity controlled aging have, however, pushed the camphor wood flavor and fragrance onto center stage and beautifully oxidized out the excess bitterness.Shan is one of our all time favorite growers.
 She is from China's Aini ethnic group and makes some of the finest tea we have tasted.
 A mutual friend that owns an Aini ethnic group restaurant introduced us to her many years ago.
 She is fanatical about following her family's time honored methods.
 She upholds the strictest environmental controls we have ever witnessed.
 She won't allow motorized vehicles within 1 kilometer of her trees.
 That means she and her family members walk the tea all the way down the mountain to their hand finishing location.
 We suggested a small scooter to ease the burden, but she wouldn't even hear of it.
 Fertilizer is also banned.
 The only thing she will allow is hand turning the grass growing near the trees back into the soil.
 We helped them do this one autumn and found the soil quite hard and dry.
 Hard work indeed as they repeatedly commented our efforts were slow and clumsy.

 The 2016 spring harvest is a fantastic deal for this 357g cake, as prices have gone up for each subsequent year's harvest and will likely continue that way.